react-z/react-giphy-picker/README.md

 ## Props

 #### `onSelected` (required)
-Handler returns the emoji character selected from the emoji picker.
+Handler returns the GIF selected from the picker.
+On select it returns a Gif object in the format specified for an image from Giphy's search API [giphy sample-response-search](https://github.com/Giphy/GiphyAPI#sample-response-search)

 #### `visible`
 Opacity to show or hide the picker.
 Defaults to `true`.